SBC-Utrecht/PyTom/README.md

 bash installMiniconda.sh
 ```

-Please remember the location where miniconda is installed [CONDA_INSTALL_DIR], because we need it later on.
-By default it will be installed in the homo directory ~/miniconda3.

 Now we are ready to create the conda environment for pytom (solving all the dependencies might take a moment):

 ```